tylerfarmer1/tylerfarmer1.github.io/pl900/lab02-canvas-app.md

 1. Once the **Trip to Power Platform Conference** record is displayed, select a row to navigate and open the Details screen for that Expense.

     >**Note**: If more than one Trip to Power Platform Conference record is displayed, select any of them.

+> [!NOTE]
+>  If more than one Trip to Power Platform Conference record is displayed, select any of them.

 1. To edit the record, select the **Pencil Icon** in the upper right corner of the app.